biemIslam/challenges-wk2/README.md

 to initial value of zero (0).
 Note: When value is at zero (0), text color cahnges to white

-## Cahllenge 2 is An Analog Clock showing the current time of a user's local timezone
+## Challenge 2 is An Analog Clock showing the current time of a user's local timezone